monarc-project/ansible-ubuntu/README.md

 * create a user named *ansible* on each server;
 * add the IP of the BO, FO and RPX in the file */etc/hosts* of the configuration server;
+* generate a SSH key for the user *ansible* on the configuration server:

+        $ ssh-keygen -t rsa -C "your_email@example.com"

 * from the configuration server: ``ssh-copy-id ansible@BO/FO/RPX``
 * add the user *ansible* in the *sudo* group:
   * ``sudo usermod -aG sudo ansible``